natruffles/FPG8/README.md

 These modifications may cause some of the programs I wrote in the past to not work, but it makes it much easier to program these branch instructions in assembly.

 I also have decided to remove the sign extension feature from IR.Offset.
 This will prevent any PC+offset based address modes from going backwards, but that is now handled by my offset_long branch instructions.
 It will make it much less of a headache to program in assembly as I can have the instructions that access the data be located directly before the data.
 To implement this, I must remove the sign extension feature of Y_offset_in, and instead append 0s to the missing addresses.

+## Update 7/15/2023

+Now that my processor is mostly complete and can communicate with a terminal on my laptop, let's write a small assembler so I don't have to handwrite binary.
+This will define my assembly instructions and also easier ways to declare data in RAM.

+Note that anytime a dollar sign is included, it represents a register.
+You can the register’s number (that is, from \$0 to \$7), or the register’s name (for example, \$t1).

+Let's create my assembly instructions (I will be trying to follow MIPS assembly syntax somewhat).
+Some instructions will directly represent my instruction set, while others will handle things like declaring data.:

+0. ```add(s) $Rd, $Rs1, $Rs2(, opt)```   This instruction adds together the values stored in register addresses Rs1 and Rs2 (optional argument for shifting the data stored in Rs2 to the left anywhere from 0-3 bits) and stores the result in register address Rd.
+Optionally, adding an "s" to the end of the opcode identifier will tell the processor to set the condition codes as a result of the operation.

+1. ```sub(s) $Rd, $Rs1, $Rs2(, opt)```   This instruction calculates the difference of the values stored in register addresses Rs1 and Rs2 (optional argument for shifting the data stored in Rs2 to the left anywhere from 0-3 bits) and stores the result in register address Rd.
+Optionally, adding an "s" to the end of the opcode identifier will tell the processor to set the condition codes as a result of the operation.

+2. ```and(s) $Rd, $Rs1, $Rs2(, opt)```   This instruction ANDs together the values stored in register addresses Rs1 and Rs2 (optional argument for shifting the data stored in Rs2 to the left anywhere from 0-3 bits) and stores the result in register address Rd.
+Optionally, adding an "s" to the end of the opcode identifier will tell the processor to set the condition codes as a result of the operation.

+3. ```or(s) $Rd, $Rs1, $Rs2(, opt)```   This instruction ORs together the values stored in register addresses Rs1 and Rs2 (optional argument for shifting the data stored in Rs2 to the left anywhere from 0-3 bits) and stores the result in register address Rd.
+Optionally, adding an "s" to the end of the opcode identifier will tell the processor to set the condition codes as a result of the operation.

+4. ```not(s) $Rd, $Rs1```  This instruction NOTs the values stored in register addresses Rs1 and stores the result in register address Rd.
+Note that there is no optional argument to shift the bits, as that functionality is not included.
+Optionally, adding an "s" to the end of the opcode identifier will tell the processor to set the condition codes as a result of the operation.

+5. ```shft(s) $Rd, $Rs1, $Rs2, shft```    This instruction shifts the value stored in register address Rs1 by a magnitude of 0-3 and stores the result in register address Rd.
+If the value stored in register address Rs2 is equivalent to 0, the bits will logically shift left, otherwise, the bits will arithmetically shift right.
+Optionally, adding an "s" to the end of the opcode identifier will tell the processor to set the condition codes as a result of the operation.

+For the following instructions, "offset" can be represented in many ways:
+- A decimal number ranging from 0 to 511 (the offset field is 9 bits)
+- A negative decimal number ranging from -256 to -1 (will be represented with 2's complement)
+- A hexadecimal number ranging from 0x0 to 0x1FF

+6. ```ldi $Rd, offset```   This instruction stores the value in offset (sign extended to 16 bits) in the register address Rd.

+7. ```ld $Rd, offset```    This instruction stores the value in RAM at the address of (PC + offset) in the register address Rd.

+8. ```st $Rd, offset```    This instruction stores the value in the register address Rd in RAM at the address of (PC + offset).

+12. ```jsr $Rd, offset```     This instruction will store the value in the program counter (PC) in the register address Rd, then will set the value of the program counter (PC) to (PC + offset) unconditionally.

+13. ```rts $Rd, offset```     This instruction will set the value of the program counter equal to the value stored in the register address Rd plus the value in the offset field.

+For the following instructions, "offset_long" can be represented in many ways:
+- A decimal number ranging from 0 to 4095 (the offset_long field is 12 bits)
+- A hexadecimal number ranging from 0x0 to 0x1000
+- Note that there is no negative number support because this offset field will always be accessing a RAM address which would be misleading if it were to be represented as a negative number.

+9. ```brn offset_long```     This instruction will set the value of the program counter (PC) to RAM address offset_long if the CC.N condition code is high.

+10. ```brz offset_long```     This instruction will set the value of the program counter (PC) to RAM address offset_long if the CC.Z condition code is high.

+11. ```br offset_long```     This instruction will set the value of the program counter (PC) to RAM address offset_long unconditionally.

+14. ```rx offset_long```    Waits to receive a value over the UART rx channel, and stores this value in RAM at address offset_long.

+15. ```tx offset_long```    Sends the value stored in RAM at address offset_long over the UART tx channel.

+All of the below assembly instructions are not directly reflected as a binary instruction, but are treated as macros that are decomposed into binary instruction/s or no instructions at all.

+16. ```cmp $Rd```    Will compare the value stored in Rd to see if it is is equal to zero (CC.Z) or a negative value (CC.N) or neither.
+Can be decomposed into the assembly instruction ```subs $0, $Rd, $0``` which subtracts the value stored in \$Rd by 0 and stores it in the garbage disposal register and sets condition codes.

+17. ```disp val```   Displays the val on the built-in 7 segment display.
+Note that this will write a garbage value to GPR[1], so I would only use this instruction for debugging. "val" can be represented in many ways:
+- A decimal number ranging from 0 to 9
+- a character ranging from 'a' to 'j' (uppercase or lowercase makes no difference)

+18. ```# anything``` Line comments in assembly code are preceded by one pound sign.

+19. ```nop``` A no-operation that takes 6 clock cycles.
+Can be decomposed into the assembly instruction ```sub $0, $Rd, $0``` which subtracts the value stored in \$Rd by 0 and stores it in the garbage disposal register without setting condition codes.

+20. ```end``` Represents the end of a program, will cause the processor to enter an infinite loop of doing nothing.
+Pressing the reset button after this stage (or anywhere) will reset all registers (but not the RAM) and send the program counter back to 0.
+Can be decomposed into the assembly instruction ```add $0, $0, $0``` or ```0000000000000000``` in binary.

+Assembly programs will be split into a ".text" section which contains all of the program instructions, and a ".data" section which contains all of the program data.
+In the text section, the start of the main function will be the first line in RAM (PC = 0).

+Shown below are examples of how to declare variables in the ".data" section.
+A ```word``` datatype is 2 bytes, an ```offset``` datatype is 9 bits, and an ```offset_long``` datatype is 12 bits.

+Example ```word``` data declarations:
+- ```number1: .word (opt)``` This sets a word equal to the value 565.
+Decimal values can range from 0 to 65535 if unsigned.
+- ```number2: .word -32768 (opt)``` This sets a word equal to the value -32768.
+Decimal values can range from -32768 to -1 if written as negative.
+- ```hexnumber1: .word 0xFA95 (opt)``` This sets a word equal to the value 0xFA95.
+Hexadecimal values can range from 0x0 to 0xFFFF.
+- ```letters1: .word "Bc" (opt)``` This sets a word equal to the characters B and c.
+- ```binary1: .word b1010101010101010 (opt)``` This sets a word equal to the binary number 1010101010101010.
+Binary values can range from b0000000000000000 to b1111111111111111.

+Example ```offset``` data declarations:
+- ```number3: .offset 511``` Decimal values can range from 0 to 511 if unsigned.
+- ```number4: .offset -256``` Decimal values can range from -256 to -1 if written as negative.
+- ```hexnumber2: .offset 0x1FF``` Hexadecimal values can range from 0x0 to 0x1FF.

+Example ```offset_long``` data declarations:
+- ```number5: .offset_long 4095``` Decimal values can range from 0 to 4095 if unsigned.
+- ```hexnumber3: .offset 0x1000``` Hexadecimal values can range from 0x0 to 0x1000.

+Putting everything together, you can check out ```programs\test.asm``` to view a sample working assembly program.

+Currently, my assembler takes a .asm file and prints to the python console each instruction object, data object, and function location object to the terminal, but does not yet generate a binary file.